 When you’re writing a nonfiction book proposal, a section of the proposal is typically devoted to competing titles in a bit more of a detailed way, with some basic analysis of how your proposed work compares.
 Note that this should be a bit more thoroughly researched evaluation of previously published books that compare to yours, and should include:

 - A super brief description of the comp title

 - How well the comp title sold (if you know it)

 Try to be concise with these and spend no more than a paragraph on each one.

 For marketing to readers

-If you’re marketing to readers, you’re just trying to appeal to another author’s readership.
+If you’re marketing to readers with jacket copy, you’re just trying to appeal to another author’s readership.
 If you want to say your book would appeal to readers of Harry Potter or Percy Jackson by all means go ahead if you think the comparison is accurate and will help sell books.

 Be accurate and judicious

-At the end of the day, remember that this step is optional unless specified otherwise, so only deploy comp titles if it’s really going to help your book.
+At the end of the day, remember that this step is optional unless specified otherwise, so only deploy comp titles if they’re really going to help your book.

-Be accurate and honest, don’t overthink it, and remember that at the end of the day it’s YOUR story that really matters.
+Be accurate and honest, don’t overthink it by getting too narrow, and remember that at the end of the day it’s YOUR story that really matters.